 Let’s talk about coffee

 I have been living for almost a year in Berlin, but I think I would need years to become an expert in the food scene and third wave coffee places in this huge & cool city.
 So I will only give my amateur impression.
 My top from Mitte, not in order:

-2. Five Elephant in Mitte is the smaller child of the Roastery in Kreuzberg.
-The coffee is delicious, and I find the little coffee in Mitte more cozy and friendly.
+2. Five Elephant in Mitte is a smaller venue of the Roastery in Kreuzberg.
+The coffee is excellent, and I find the little coffee in Mitte more cozy and friendly.
 The online shop is also available 📌Alte Schönhauser 14

 3. The Barn Coffee Roasters is very famous in Berlin (for a reason), with a minimalistic interior and with coffee environentally sourced.
 I remembered they organized interesting events during the Coffee Festival last year 📌Auguststraße 58, 10119 and 📌Neue Schönhauser Strasse 12

 Brammibal’s at Potsdamer Platz Arkaden – plant based donuts are always my go-to.
 Free of any artificial product and delicious.
 I am not vegan and donuts are not my favorite dessert, and still, I always return to the Banoffee, Esspresso and Lemon Curd ones :).